Thursday, November 12, 2009

 45%: move closer to the situation so that the children involved know there is an adult nearby

-27%: say it probably depends if they
+27%: say it probably depends if they know the parent of the child involved

 27%: say it probably depends on the age of the children involved